 Include the symbolic link object directly.
 Symbolic links will be shown as separate entities.

 Links pointing to directories are not traversed and the link object itself

 is copied during synchronization.

-- Copying symbolic links requires FreeFileSync to be started with administrator rights.
+- Windows: Copying symbolic links requires that FreeFileSync is started with administrator rights.

 Daylight Saving Time (Windows)

 A common problem synchronization software has to handle is +-1 hour